-Here is the page most of you came here to see: my fees.
 It is important to note that every case and every client is different.
 There are many variables that can affect the time and complexity of a case, especially criminal.
-For that reason, I cannot post specific fees for all case types.
+For that reason, we cannot post specific fees for all case types.
 In order to quote a fee, we would have to discuss your case in detail.
-That said, I want prospective clients to know what they should expect to pay before discussing their cases.
-Below are ballpark fee ranges for several types of criminal and motor vehicle cases in southern Connecitcut courts (New Haven, Milford, Derby, Meriden, Middletown, Bridgeport).
-While I will occasionally go to a court outside my geographic area (such as Torrington, New London, Danbury, Waterbury or New Britain), I will likely have to charge more.
-Conversely, I offer various discounts, including to students and former and current client referrals.
+That said, we want prospective clients to know what they should expect to pay before discussing their cases.
+Below are ballpark fee ranges for several types of criminal and motor vehicle cases in southern Connecticut courts (New Haven, Milford, Derby, Meriden, Middletown, Bridgeport).
+While we will occasionally go to a court outside the area (such as Torrington, New London, Danbury, Waterbury or New Britain), we will likely have to charge more.
+Conversely, we offer various discounts to students and former and current client referrals.

 Alcohol and Marijuana Infractions: $750 to $1500.